Underdog promo code CBSSPORTS2: New play $5, get $75 offer for NFL, and more

 QB Dak Prescott, Dallas Cowboys, 1.5 passing touchdowns - Lower (0.72x)

-Prescott has been held in check of late.
-He has thrown for one or fewer touchdowns in two of the past three games, and in six games this season.
+Prescott has thrown for one or fewer touchdowns in two of the past three games, and in six games this season.
 The SportsLine model projects 0.8 passing touchdowns, giving this a 4.5 out of 5 rating.
 Pick it at Underdog:

 WR Justin Jefferson, Minnesota Vikings, 4.5 receptions - Lower (1.05x)

-Jefferson has had just two receptions in three of the past four games.
+Jefferson has been held in check of late.
+He had just two receptions in three of the past four games.
 The model is projecting 3.1 receptions, giving this a 4 out of 5 rating.
 Click here to sign up for Underdog Fantasy:

 RB Isiah Pacheco, Kansas City Chiefs, 10.5 carries - Higher (0.88x)

-With the team's top two quarterbacks sidelined due to injury, look for Kansas City to utilize its ground attack more.
+With the team's top two quarterbacks sidelined with injuries, look for Kansas City to utilize its ground attack more.
 Pacheco has had 11 or more carries in six games this season, including four in the last seven games.
 The model is projecting 11.3 carries, giving this a 3.5 out of 5 rating.
 Combine picks for a parlay on Underdog Fantasy for a potential payout of 4.19x.

 The SportsLine Projection model also offers picks for every NFL picks for every game on the slate, which you can use to help guide you in making NFL picks on Underdog Fantasy.